sikt-no/graphitron/README.md

 All paginated fields are treated as listed, but otherwise behave as the points above indicated.
 * For the top level queries, it should return a list.
 * If the query is not at the top level it should return a map with the ID as key and the value should be set to a list of records.

-In contrast with input types, output type mapping works for both queries and mutations.

 Schema pagination wrapping is handled automatically, but pagination parameters must be manually applied to any queries that are used in the service.